Maharashtra: Literature

 Dalit literature originally emerged in the Marathi language as a literary response to the everyday oppressions of caste in mid-twentieth-century independent India, critiquing caste practices by experimenting with various literary forms.
 In 1958, the term "Dalit literature" was used for the first conference of Maharashtra Dalit Sahitya Sangha (Maharashtra Dalit Literature Society) in Mumbai.

 Maharashtra, and particularly the cities in the state such as Mumbai and Pune are diverse with different languages being spoken.
 Mumbai is called home by writers in English such as Rohinton Mistry, Shobha De, and Salman Rushdie.
 Their novels are set with Mumbai as the backdrop.
-Many eminent Urdu poets such as Kaifi Azmi, Jan Nissar Akhtar, Gulzar, and Javed Akhtar have been residents of Mumbai.
+Many eminent Urdu poets such as Kaifi Azmi, Jan Nisar Akhtar, Gulzar, and Javed Akhtar have been residents of Mumbai.